 What is the role and importance exercise plays when HIV positive?
 Control some of the long-term side effects of HIV treatment.

-However, different types of exercise are appropriate depending on where an individual is in their HIV treatment progression.
-Exercise can play a role in controlling some of the long-term side effects, such as altered body composition and elevated cholesterol, triglycerides and blood glucose.
+However, different types of exercise are appropriate depending on where an individual is in his/her HIV treatment progression.
+Exercise plays a role in controlling some of the long-term side effects, such as altered body composition and elevated cholesterol, triglycerides and blood glucose.

 Moderate exercise improves cardiovascular and nervous system function in individuals living with HIV.
-Studies have shown that moderate exercise for 10 weeks, 3 times a week for 45 minutes each session, significantly improves the nervous system and circulation in those individuals living with HIV.
+Studies have shown that moderate exercise three times a week, at a session duration of 45mins each, over 10 weeks, significantly improves the nervous system and blood circulation in people living with HIV.

-Before starting any exercise program, consult with your healthcare provider to see if he or she wants to set any limitations on your activities.
-When you are really not feeling good you should not exercise, but you need to figure out what is just general malaise (either generally feeling unwell physically or emotionally) and what is more serious fatigue or illness.
+Before starting any exercise programme, speak to your healthcare provider to confirm if there should be any limitations on your activities.
+When you’re feeling really unwell you shouldn’t exercise.
+Differentiate between general malaise (generally feeling unwell, physically or emotionally) and serious fatigue or illness.

 Understand more about HIV and how to live a happy, healthy life with a positive status.